by Ian MacFarlane, webmaster of Defending

 New Zealand Wars.
 This is a copy of the document (Word doc) I emailed to the Ministry

-Culture and Heritage (a portfolio under NZ Prime Minister Helen
+Culture and Heritage (a portfolio then under NZ Prime Minister Helen

 In a reply dated 26 October 2005, it was stated, 'We take suggested